Robitx/gp.nvim/README.md

 	- `:GpPrepend` - answers before the current line, selection or range
 	- `:GpEnew` - answers into new buffer
 	- `:GpPopup` - answers into pop up window
-	- `:GpImplement` - default example hook command for finishing the code in visual selection or range based on provided comments
+	- `:GpImplement` - default example hook command for finishing the code
+	  based on comments provided in visual selection or specified range

   all these command work either:
     - as pure user commands without any other context in normal/insert mode